Democratic senators press Trump administration on how it will protect endangered species

 The proposal is in the middle of a 30-day public comment period.
 Environmentalists have vowed to challenge it in court if it's adopted.

-The departments of Commerce and Interior did not immediately respond to emails sent Monday seeking comment.
+The Department of Interior said in an email that it would not comment on the letter but carefully reviews all correspondence from Congress.
+The Department of Commerce did not respond to an email sent Monday seeking comment.

 The Associated Press' climate and environmental coverage receives financial support from multiple private foundations.
 AP is solely responsible for all content.
 Find AP's standards for working with philanthropies, a list of supporters and funded coverage areas at AP.org.